mebobby2/char-vote/README.md

 - While in development, run *gulp* from one terminal (to build the js files), and *npm run watch* to restart the nodejs server when files change.
 Leave these two processes running while you develop.
 - Also need to start MongoDB.
 Create a data dir first *sudo mkdir -p /data/db* and then run *mongod* from the mongo folder.
 - To import the newedenfaces.bson into mongo db, run *mongorestore newedenfaces.bson*
+- The *postinstall* script inside package.json is for deployment to Heroku.
+The command compile the app and download Bower packages after deployment.